Active Updated

 City Council Work Session

-5. City Council directed staff to proceed with a major 2026 renovation of the Neshotah Beach concession stand with a total project cap not-to-exceed $520,000, city borrowing not-to-exceed $256,000, and an estimated city tax investment not-to-exceed $131,000 after room tax contributions; motion passed 8-1.
+6. City Council directed staff to proceed with a major renovation of the Neshotah Beach concession stand for 2026 with a total project cap not-to-exceed $520,000, city borrowing not-to-exceed $256,000, and an estimated city tax investment not-to-exceed $131,000 after room tax contributions; the vote was 8-1.

 City Council

-6. The Room Tax Commission approved $75,000 over three years toward the concession stand project and committed an additional two years of $25,000 per year (total $125,000 over five years) if the city is unsuccessful in obtaining a WEDC Vibrant Spaces grant.
+7. The Room Tax Commission approved $75,000 over three years toward the concession stand project and also committed an additional two years of $25,000 per year (total $125,000 over five years) if the city is unsuccessful in obtaining a WEDC Vibrant Spaces grant.

 City Council

-7. City Council chose an operations plan that keeps the concession stand city-run and adds beer sales, expands the menu, and uses paid beach parking, with revenue split between the Special Events Fund and the General Fund; motion passed 6-3.
+8. City Council chose an operations plan that keeps the concession stand city-run and adds beer sales, expands the menu, and uses paid beach parking, with revenue split between the Special Events Fund and the General Fund; the vote was 6-3.

 City Council